Banff Ski Holidays

 Today, Banff National Park is 6,641 square kilometers (2,564 square miles) in area, the second largest of Canada's mountain parks behind Jasper National Park.

-The Ski Big Three area comprises Norquay, Sunshine Village and Lake Louise, all covered under one lift pass, giving you access to a huge amount of varied ski terrain.
+With Banff ski holidays your lift pass covers the Ski Big 3 area, which comprises Norquay, Sunshine Village and Lake Louise, all covered under one pass, giving you access to a huge amount of varied ski terrain.
 Norquay is the smallest of the three resorts, with a good selection of easy runs and some more challenging runs, it is a great resort for beginners or those looking to escape the crowds.

 Sunshine is only 20 minutes from Banff and offers a good variety of terrain but is slightly smaller than Lake Louise.
 There are some flat areas which snowboarders may find difficult, but these can be avoided.
 If you enjoy freeride, Delerium Dive offers some of the most challenging and steepest runs with amazing snow, however you must have either an avalanche beacon or a guide/instructor with you to enter.